-3 Ensemble Kalman filter with localization and inflation
+3 EnKF with localization and inflation

-5 The ensemble Kalman filter (Evensen, 1994; Burgers et al., 1998) is a sequential data assimilation algorithm using the same equations as the Kalman Filter for the analysis step, but Monte Carlo methods to forecast the error statistics on the state.
-We explain here how we adapt the ensemble Kalman filter to our problem and justify the choice of the starting ensemble.
+The EnKF (Evensen, 1994; Burgers et al., 1998) is a sequential data assimilation algorithm using the same equations as the Kalman filter for the analysis step, but Monte Carlo methods to forecast the error statistics of the state.
+We explain here how we adapt the EnKF to our problem and justify the choice of the starting ensemble.